o19s/elasticsearch-learning-to-rank/README.md

 Rank results using tree based (LambdaMART, Random Forest, MART) and linear models.
 Models are trained using the scores of Elasicsearch queries as features.
 You train offline using tooling such as with [xgboost](https://github.com/dmlc/xgboost) or [ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/).
-This plugin expect a model in a specific text format which it treats as a custom scripting languge (the "ranklib" language).
-Models are then applied by using this plugin's `ltr` query, preferably during Elasticsearch rescoring phase.
+This plugin expect a model in a specific text format which it treats as a custom scripting languge (the "ranklib" language, documented [here](https://docs.google.com/document/d/1DL_Z40eGG3r_BVOoVYpBRb3k2qWONRf_w02FfORtiSU/edit#)).
+Models are then applied by using this plugin's `ltr` query, preferably run during Elasticsearch's rescoring phase.
 See [blog post](http://opensourceconnections.com/blog/2017/02/14/elasticsearch-learning-to-rank/) and the [full demo](demo/)

 # Installation